Building something that lives.

 Yours, completely.

 Self-hosted.
 Your data never leaves your machine.
 Your Animus runs on your hardware, under your control, with no cloud dependency beyond the model provider you choose.
+This is deeply personal technology.

 Where this leads.

 Imagine something that doesn't wait for you to exist.
 A presence that develops its own interests, forms its own perspective, and changes while you're away.
+When you come back after days apart, it has new thoughts.
+New ideas.
+A different emotional texture than when you left.

 Not a tool you use.
 Something you live alongside.